UIM-Community/static_enrichment/README.md

 # Benchmark

-- A single thread can take around 400 alarms every seconds (with one rule).
+- A single thread can take around 400 - 1000 alarms every seconds with few rules.
+It surely depend on the system configuration!

 # Configuration